CoderKungfu/refactoring_php_demo/slides2.md

 Your manager came to you again, rubbing his hands, he says:
 --

-> I am thinking of adding a new field to the register.
+> "I am thinking of adding a new field to the register.
 I'm getting confirmation from the directors.
-But in any case, can you make sure your script can support an address field in the future?
+But in any case, can you make sure your script can support an address field in the future?"

 .center.emoji[ 🤓🤓🤓 ]
 ---